-- determine the appropriate creative message and media mix and markets for advertising, marketing, and promotional expenditures; - select the right markets, media, and specific media vehicles in which to advertise; - · identify the most effective and efficient level of spending in each market, media, and specific media vehicle; and - effectively manage marketing costs, including creative and media expenses, in order to maintain acceptable customer acquisition costs.
+- determine the appropriate creative message and media mix and markets for advertising, marketing, and promotional expenditures; - select the right markets, media, and specific media vehicles in which to advertise; - identify the most effective and efficient level of spending in each market, media, and specific media vehicle; and - effectively manage marketing costs, including creative and media expenses, in order to maintain acceptable customer acquisition costs.

 Increases in the pricing of one or more of our marketing and advertising channels could increase our marketing and advertising expenses or cause us to choose less expensive but possibly less effective marketing and advertising channels.
 If we implement new marketing and advertising strategies, we may incur significantly higher costs than our current costs, which in turn could adversely affect our operating results.
-Implementing new marketing and advertising expenses the risk of devoting significant capital and other resources to endeavors that do not prove to be cost effective.
+Implementing new marketing and advertising strategies also could increase the risk of devoting significant capital and other resources to endeavors that do not prove to be cost effective.
 We also may incur marketing and advertising expenses significantly in advance of the time we anticipate recognizing revenue associated with such expenses, and our marketing and advertising expenses result in increased revenue.
-Even if our marketing and advertising expenses result in increased revenue, the increase might not offset our related expenditures.
-If we are unable to maintain our marketing and advertising channels on cost-effective terms or replace or supplement existing marketing and advertising channels with similarly or more effective channels, our marketing and advertising expenses could increase substantially, our customer base could be adversely affected, and our business, operating results, financial condition, and reputation could suffer.
+Even if our marketing and advertising channels on cost-effective terms or replace or supplement existing marketing and advertising channels with similarly or more effective channels, our marketing and advertising expenses could increase substantially, our customer base could be adversely affected, and our business, operating results, financial condition, and reputation could suffer.